SendrPay/SendrPay/replit.md

 # SendrPay (@SendrPayBot)

 ## Overview
-SendrPay is a production-ready Telegram bot that facilitates Solana blockchain payments within Telegram groups and direct messages.
-Its core purpose is to simplify cryptocurrency transactions, making them accessible and user-friendly.
-Key capabilities include custodial wallet management with private key import, support for multiple SPL tokens (SOL, USDC, BONK, JUP), and functionalities for payments, tipping, and escrow.
+SendrPay is a production-ready multi-platform bot that facilitates Solana blockchain payments within Telegram and Discord.
+Its core purpose is to simplify cryptocurrency transactions, making them accessible and user-friendly across platforms.
+Key capabilities include custodial wallet management with private key import, support for multiple SPL tokens (SOL, USDC, BONK, JUP), cross-platform account linking, and functionalities for payments, tipping, and escrow.
 All transactions are processed on the Solana devnet, leveraging Helius RPC infrastructure.
-The vision is to enable seamless, secure, and integrated crypto payments directly within the Telegram ecosystem.
+The vision is to enable seamless, secure, and integrated crypto payments directly within messaging platforms, with users able to link their Discord and Telegram accounts to share one wallet.

 ## User Preferences
 Preferred communication style: Simple, everyday language.